-The most common definition of sustainable development is "development that meets the needs of the present without compromising the ability of future generations to meet their own needs", which comes from the United Nations study which first brought this issue to the world's attention (Our Common Future, The World Commission on Environment and Development — Brundtland Commission, 1987).
+The most common definition of sustainable development is "development that meets the needs of the present without compromising the ability of future generations to meet their own needs," which comes from the United Nations study that first brought this issue to the world's attention (Our Common Future, The World Commission on Environment and Development — Brundtland Commission, 1987).
 It is an approach to growth that considers the impacts of policies, programs and operations on economic prosperity, environmental quality and social well-being.

 - Date modified: